-In addition, as for importers whose violation rate is almost in excess of 5 % and who may be subjected to the disposition for prohibition or suspension of business, the MHLW requires them to submit explanations about their preventive measures and provides guidance so that no more violations be committed by them, in accordance with the Appendix "Guidelines for the Prohibition or Suspension of Business of Importers under Paragraph 2, Article 55 (current Article 60) of the Act" attached to the "Notification concerning the Prohibition or Suspension of Business of Importers under Paragraph 2, Article 55 (current Article 60) of the Act", Notice ShokuAn No. 0110003 dated January 10, 2006 issued by the Director General of the Department of Food Safety, Pharmaceutical and Food Safety Bureau, MHLW.
+In addition, as for importers whose violation rate is 5 % or more and who may be subjected to the disposition for prohibition or suspension of business, the MHLW requires them to submit explanations about their preventive measures and provides guidance so that no more violations be committed by them, in accordance with the Appendix "Guidelines for the Prohibition or Suspension of Business of Importers under Paragraph 2, Article 55 (current Article 60) of the Act" attached to the "Notification concerning the Prohibition or Suspension of Business of Importers under Paragraph 2, Article 55 (current Article 60) of the Act", Notice ShokuAn No. 0110003 dated January 10, 2006 issued by the Director General of the Department of Food Safety, Pharmaceutical and Food Safety Bureau, MHLW.
+If hygiene control measures are still deemed insufficient, the importers are subjected to the disposition for prohibition or suspension of business until necessary measures are taken.